SebMouren/command-line-api-wiki/Functional-goals.md

     * If there are parse errors, it should fail before my application code is called.
     * It should check the number and type of arguments.
     * It should generally fail if there are unmatched tokens, but I should be able to allow it to pass through.
-    * It should provide default response on validation issues.
+    * It should provide default responses for the user on validation issues.
     * I should be able to customize the validation messages.

 * Debugging and testing
     * I should not have to turn a string into an array to interact programmatically.
-    * At the command line, I should be able to ask how input will be interpreted by the parser.
+    * I should be able to get a visualization of how a string is parsed.
     * It should be easy to test parsing in isolation from the application.
     * It should be easy to test the application in isolation from parsing.
     * I should be able to specify at the command line that I want to attach a debugger.